thecdil/shards_source/pages/about.md

 # "What Glass Shards Are Called"

-This website presents the poem and musical composition *What Glass Shards Are Called*, a collaboration between poet Emmy Newman and composer Samson Matthews.
+This project presents the poem and musical composition *What Glass Shards Are Called*, a collaboration between poet Emmy Newman and composer Samson Matthews.

 ## About the Composition